Battle of Skellefteå: Aftermath

 All but a few Swedes were captured and, according to some sources, 130 had been either killed or wounded; about 40 men had managed to flee through the woods.
 Lack of provisions restricted Shuvalov from immediately following up his victory and to march towards Umeå and the Swedish provisions stored there; these were instead brought to safety by General Georg Carl von Döbeln who had replaced Cronstedt as the commander of the forces around Umeå.
-Döbeln was in-turn replaced by Johan August Sandels on 7 June, due to health reasons.
+Döbeln was in-turn replaced by Johan August Sandels on 7 June, for health reasons.
 The Russians took Umeå on 1 June, after which their offensive stalled; instead it was the Swedes under Sandel who went on a counter-offensive and fought the Russians at the Battle of Hörnefors.